folbricht/desync/README.md

 Copy-on-write filesystems such as Btrfs and XFS support cloning of blocks between files in order to save disk space as well as improve extraction performance.
 To utilize this feature, desync uses several seeds to clone sections of files rather than reading the data from chunk-stores and copying it in place:

 - A built-in seed for Null-chunks (a chunk of Max chunk size containing only 0 bytes).
 This can significantly reduce disk usage of files with large 0-byte ranges, such as VM images.
 This will effectively turn an eager-zeroed VM disk into a sparse disk while retaining all the advantages of eager-zeroed disk images.
-- A build-in Self-seed.
+- A built-in Self-seed.
 As chunks are being written to the destination file, the file itself becomes a seed.
 If one chunk, or a series of chunks is used again later in the file, it'll be cloned from the position written previously.
 This saves storage when the file contains several repetitive sections.
 - Seed files and their indexes can be provided when extracting a file.
 For this feature, it's necessary to already have the index plus its blob on disk.
 So for example `image-v1.vmdk` and `image-v1.vmdk.caibx` can be used as seed for the extract operation of `image-v2.vmdk`.
 The amount of additional disk space required to store `image-v2.vmdk` will be the delta between it and `image-v1.vmdk`.

 ![chunks-from-seeds](doc/seed.png)